maxLatoche/savov-exercises/Fundamental Spaces/Fundamental Spaces.md

 Left multiplication

 We can think of left multiplication by M as right multiplication by M-transpose.  --Explain why.
+Left multiplication by a matrix M can be thought of as applying a linear transformation to a row vector, while right multiplication by M can be thought of as applying a linear transformation to a column vector.
+When we take the transpose of a matrix, we switch the rows and columns, so left multiplication by M is equivalent to right multiplication by M-transpose. -- can we display this visually?  coding this out will probably help cement it

 Is a vector suitable for multiplying from the right or left?
 For a matrix with dimensions __m__ x __n__, a vector must have __m__ columns to multiply from the left and __n__ rows to multiply from the right.